 2. Garden of the Sleeping Giant Walk

 The next closest area to Denarau featuring a stunning walk is at the Garden of the Sleeping Giant.
-Located about 22km north of Denarau, the Garden of the Sleeping Giant provides a short walk around vibrant orchid gardens and verdant rainforest.
+Located about 22km (13.7 miles) north of Denarau, the Garden of the Sleeping Giant provides a short walk around vibrant orchid gardens and verdant rainforest.
 The marked trail is easy to follow, taking around 30 minutes to complete the entire loop.
 Note that there is a small entry fee.
-Tours to the Garden of the Sleeping Giant, that offer pick-ups in Denarau, are available with Rosie Holidays (more info on Viator and Tripadvisor), Valentine Tours Fiji and Go Dirty Quad Bike Tours.
+Tours to the Garden of the Sleeping Giant which offer pick-ups in Denarau, are available with Rosie Holidays (more info on Viator and Tripadvisor), Valentine Tours Fiji (on Viator and Tripadvisor) and Go Dirty Quad Bike Tours (on Viator and Tripadvisor).
 See more things to do in the Nadi area here.

 3. Koroyanitu National Park Waterfall Walk

 The Korotanitu National Heritage Park offers some of Fiji’s most accessible hikes.
 To go it alone, hire a 4WD rental vehicle and drive via Tavakuva Road off Drasa Avenue in Lautoka.
 Alternatively, you can take a taxi or book a tour including transportation to Abaca Village where all the walking trails start.
 At Abaca Village, one of the locals will find you where you’ll need to pay a small fee – around FJ$15 for a map and directions and FJ$25 for a guide.
 Then, enjoy one of the amazing walks that this stunning national park has to offer.
 A popular walk to suit most fitness levels (which is also great for kids) is the waterfall walk.
 This 1h30min-2-hour loop walk takes you to a stunning waterfall and swimming hole.
 Tours to this walk are also available with Fiji Eco Tours (more info on Viator and Tripadvisor) and Exotic Holidays Fiji (on Viator and Tripadvisor).
 See more excursions like this in The Best Day Trips from Denarau.

 4. Mt Koroyanitu Trail

 An alternative walk in the Koroyanitu National Heritage Park is on the Mt Koroyanitu Trail.
 This walk is accessed the same way as the waterfall hike mentioned above – through the Abaca Village.
-Mt Koroyanitu, otherwise known as Mt Evans, if Fiji’s fourth highest mountain at 1,195m (3,920ft).
+Mt Koroyanitu, otherwise known as Mt Evans, is Fiji’s fourth highest mountain at 1,195m (3,920ft).
 It offers an excellent mix of jungle landscape and mountainous views.
 While it’s usually said to take 4 hours to complete, those with a higher fitness level tend to be able to complete the walk in 2 hours.
 Guided tours to Mt Koroyanitu are also available with Nadi Urban Adventures (more info on Viator and Tripadvisor).

 5. Mt Batliamu Trail